yldio/bpf-nodejs/dns-fun/README.md

 ### Results

-We can see that now we have introduced caching using the `dnscache` module in npm we only make one request to `google.com`.
+We can see that now we have introduced caching using the `dnscache` module found in `npm`, now we are only making one request to `google.com` even though we are making multiple requests.

-This shows how having BPF filters and scripts can allow us to diagnose issues with our applications on Linux machines.
+This shows how having BPF filters and scripts can allow us to diagnose issues with our applications on Linux machines in a scriptable fashion.